 The intent of this solution is to extend the existing BDT data transfer mechanism to support non-real-time Application AI/ML data transfer.

 The solution describes the update to the BDT transfer policy in clause 6.1.2.4 of TS 23.503.
-This update includes added 5QI support.
-It also updates the existing BDT negotiation procedures for future PDU session as defined in clause 4.16.7.2 of TS 23.502 to include the 5QI support, and in addition, it specifies how AIML AF discovers its serving NEF as well as the need for the NEF to authenticate/authorize the AIML AF.
+This update includes added QoS parameters support.
+It also updates the existing BDT negotiation procedures for future PDU session as defined in clause 4.16.7.2 of TS 23.502 to include the additional QoS parameters support, and in addition, it specifies how AIML AF discovers its serving NEF as well as the need for the NEF to authenticate/authorize the AIML AF.
 Finally, this solution presents the procedures on how BDT can be applied to the existing or future PDU session.

 6.X.2.1 Additional QoS Parameters for BDT Transfer Policy to support Application AI/ML data transfer

 The current BDT data transfer policy does not support the QoS parameters other than the maximum aggregated bitrate.
-In order to meet the KPIs that have been defined in TS 22.261, clause 7.10 to support the QoS performance for the data transfer for various Application AI/ML traffic, this solution proposed to enhance the BDT transfer policy for the support of 5QI which includes the following QoS parameters that have been indicated in the KPIs:
+In order to meet the KPIs that have been defined in TS 22.261, clause 7.10 to support the QoS performance for the data transfer for various Application AI/ML traffic, this solution proposed to enhance the BDT transfer policy for the support of the following QoS parameters that have been indicated in the KPIs: